yammer/yam-python/CONTRIBUTING.md

 ## Requirements

 Please remember this is open-source, so don't commit any passwords or API keys.
-Those should go in environment variables like.
+Those should go in environment variables.

 ## Development environment setup